 How did your Itinerant Printer project come about?

 When reading about the history of letterpress printing, I'd occasionally come across references to 'tramp printers' or what many in the vocation simply called 'travellers'.
 I investigated further and discovered there was a whole subculture of itinerant printers – nomadic typesetters, linotype operators, and more.

-They were card-carrying members the International Typographical Union, and this allowed them to travel across the U.S. and Canada picking up work anywhere it was available.
-I became fascinated by the idea of itinerant printers traversing the continent, earning their keep, acting as analog conduits for information.
+They were card-carrying members of the International Typographical Union, and this allowed them to travel across the U.S. and Canada picking up work anywhere it was available.
+I became fascinated by the idea of itinerant printers traversing the continent, earning their keep, acting as analogue conduits for information.
 As they travelled, they brought tips and tricks about printing, as well as rumours: 'Did you hear so and so died?
-This shop closed.
+This shop is closed.
 Those two shops merged'.